Is Heavy Rainfall Bad for my Plumbing?

 Have Plumbing Issues, What Next?

-Taking a few simple steps now can save you a ton of stress and money when it comes to protecting your home’s plumbing from heavy rain.
+A few simple steps now can save you stress and money in protecting your plumbing from heavy rain.
 Big storms can cause massive plumbing issues—think sewer backups, flooding, pipe damage, and clogged drains.
 But if you understand the risks and take action ahead of time, you can avoid costly leak repairs and keep your plumbing running smoothly.

-Make it a habit to check your plumbing system regularly, clear out gutters and drains, and consider waterproofing if you live in a flood-prone area.
-Tools like backwater valves or sump pumps are also great investments to help you stay ahead of severe weather.
+Regularly check your plumbing, clear gutters and drains, and consider waterproofing if you live in a flood-prone area.
+Backwater valves and sump pumps are also smart investments for severe weather.

-If you have issues beyond the scope of what we talked about here, then it's best you call a plumbing professional.
+If you have issues beyond the scope of what we talked about here, then it's best you call a professional plumber.
 If you’re in Sacramento, then contact Fix-it Rite.
-We are available to preventative maintenance, plumbing repairs and more.
+We are available to preventative maintenance, pipe repairs and more.
 Contact us today to schedule a service call.